 How would you feel if your laptop or phone was pinched or ruined, and you then had to pay for a new one?

-Not shelling out for cheap student contents insurance is playing with fire, and something we strongly recommend you arrange before arriving at uni.
+Not shelling out for cheap student contents insurance is playing with fire, and we'd strongly recommend you arrange it before arriving at uni.

 Buying your entire reading list brand new

-Being an eager student certainly isn't a terrible trait to have, but save your enthusiasm for the studying, as opposed to the part where you splurge cash when you really don't need to.
+Being an eager student certainly isn't a terrible thing to be, but save your enthusiasm for the studying, as opposed to the part where you splurge cash when you really don't need to.